-Family-centered Prenatal Care, Hospital Delivery, and VBAC
+Family-centered Prenatal Care, Hospital Birth, and VBAC

 Fika provides a full range of nurse-midwife services for Buffalo and the surrounding Western New York area.